not-kennethreitz/elephant/README.rst

 S3 is the ultimate persistient key-value store.
 It'd be nice if you could query it...

-Search and query functionality is all provided by a backing Elastic Search server.
+Elephant is S3 + Elastic Search with a nice API.
 Everything is immediately replicated to S3 as JSON documents.

 Simplicity — full-text search, HTTP, persistence, data portability.